angelicam01/lunar1Dheat/README.md

 This repository contains a variety of source code used to model heat transfer in the upper 2 meters of the lunar surface.

+Each folder

+The codes are split up such that the one-dimensional heat flow equation may be solved with standard thermophysical parameters, or